Codelessly/CodelesslySDK/README.md

   runApp(const MyApp());
 }
 ```
-- `authToken`: Can be found for each project under `Publish > Settings > Settings`.
+The `authToken`can be found for each project under `Publish > Settings > Settings`.
-- `isPreview`: Whether the layout is in preview or production mode.
-Preview mode is meant for debugging the layout and syncs with the changes made in the editor.
-Widgets in production mode do not sync and are only updated when explicitly published using the Publish button.

 Information on customizing SDK initialization can be found later in the documentation.

-#### Step 3: Get a Layout ID
+#### Step 3: Get a Layout ID from the Codelessly Editor

-Use `CodelesslyWidget` to enable your app to update its UI over the air.
+Easily embed a design from the Codelessly Editor into your app with a `layoutID`.
+The `CodelesslyWidget` enables your app to update its UI over the air.

 ```dart
 CodelesslyWidget(
   layoutID: LAYOUT_ID,
 )
 ```

-Any design or layout can be streamed directly from the Codelessly Editor to your app via the `CodelesslyWidget` with a `layoutID`.

 1. In the Codelessly Editor, select the **canvas** of your layout.
 2. Press the **Preview Icon** in the toolbar. ![CloudUI Preview Icon](packages/preview_icon.png)